VikingSerious/js-test-driver-phantomjs/README.md

 ## Running Tests

 The _runtests.sh_ script will run all js unit tests against JsTestDriver, using Phantom JS as the captured browser.
-Any args passed to this script will be appended to the JsTestDriver invocation.
+Any additional args passed to this script will be passed on to JsTestDriver .

 Example: